ibexa/documentation-developer/docs/guide/templates.md

 1. An entry in the configuration that defines which template should be used in what situation
 1. The template file itself
 1. Assets used by the template (for example, CSS or JS files, images, etc.)
-1. (optional) A custom controller used when the template is read which allows you more detailed control over the page.
+1. *Optional:* A custom controller used when the template is read which allows you more detailed control over the page.

 Each template must be mentioned in a configuration file together with a definition of the situation in which it is used.
 You can use the `ezplatform.yaml` file located in the `config/packages` folder, or create your own separate configuration file in that folder that will list all your templates.

-!!! tip
+!!! note

     If you create a new configuration file outside the `packages` folder, you will need to import it by including an import statement in `ezplatform.yaml`.
 Add the following code at the beginning of `ezplatform.yaml`: